-Adobe Commerce 2.3.7-p2 is a security-only release that provides security fixes that enhance your Adobe Commerce 2.3.7 or Magento Open Source 2.3.7 deployment.
-Merchants can now install time-sensitive security fixes without applying the hundreds of functional fixes and enhancements that a full quarterly release provides.
-Patch 2.3.7-p2 is a security-only patch that provides fixes for vulnerabilities that have been identified in our previous quarterly release, Adobe Commerce 2.3.7-p1.
+Adobe Commerce 2.3.7-p2 is a security release that provides security fixes that enhance your Adobe Commerce 2.3.7 or Magento Open Source 2.3.7 deployment.
+It provides fixes for vulnerabilities that have been identified in the previous release (Adobe Commerce 2.3.7-p1).

 What’s in this release?

-Six security fixes and several security enhancements are included in this security patch.
+- Six security bug fixes.
 Only one of these six fixes is an externally reported vulnerability.
 Fixes for externally reported vulnerabilities are documented in the Adobe Security Bulletin.

-This release includes fixes for the following known issues, which were first identified in Adobe Commerce 2.3.7-p1:
+This release includes the following hotfixes, which address known issues first identified in Adobe Commerce 2.3.7-p1:

 Session IDs have been removed from the database.
 This code change may result in breaking changes if merchants have customizations or installed extensions that use the raw session IDs stored in the database.